Pamela Springsteen

 Pamela Springsteen (born February 8, 1962) is an American actress and photographer.
 She had a short acting career, during which she played the role of serial killer Angela Baker in the cult films Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).
 She had two co-starring roles in the obscure comedies Dixie Lanes (1988), The Gumshoe Kid (1990), and smaller roles in Fast Times at Ridgemont High (1982), Reckless (1984), and Modern Girls (1986).
 She is a still photographer in the film and music industry.

 Rock musician Bruce Springsteen is her older brother.

 Early life and education

-Pamela Springsteen was born in Freehold Township, New Jersey, to Adele Ann (née Zerilli), a legal secretary of Italian ancestry, and Douglas Frederick "Dutch" Springsteen, who was of Dutch and Irish ancestry, and worked as a bus driver.
+Pamela Springsteen was born in Freehold Township, New Jersey, to Adele Ann, a legal secretary of Italian ancestry, and Douglas Frederick "Dutch" Springsteen, who was of Dutch and Irish ancestry, and worked as a bus driver.
 In 1969, when Springsteen was seven years old, she moved with her parents to California.